dmelass/dmelass.github.io/source/_posts/2014-11-04-clustering-ferguson.md

 My time on this project was limited - if I had more time, there are many things I would tweak/change, including:

-* removing @usernames to exlucde direct conversations between users
+* removing @usernames to exclude direct conversations between users
 * adding retweets to the current clusters (without reclustering) and measure sizes changes
 * adding retweets and reclustering to see if there would be changes in clustering
 * trying different clustering techniques (e.g. DBSCAN) and comparing results